alphagov/govuk-developer-docs/source/manual/rename-a-country.html.md

 ### 2. Update Worldwide Taxons

 This will update /world/countryname.

+Rename the taxon in the [Rummager index list](https://github.com/alphagov/rummager/blob/master/config/govuk_index/migrated_formats.yaml#L51-L277).

-In [Content Tagger](https://content-tagger.integration.publishing.service.gov.uk/), open the relevant country.
-Tick "minor update" and update all the relevant fields with the new country name.
+Once the Rummager change is deployed, open the relevant country in [Content Tagger](https://content-tagger.integration.publishing.service.gov.uk/), tick "minor update" and update all the relevant fields with the new country name.
 Save the draft and publish.

 _Note: updating the child taxons linked to the country taxon ("UK help and services in country") will be a content task._